klaytn/klaytn-terraform/serivce-chain-aws/README.md

 }
 ```

-Or simply edit [terraform.tfvars](https://github.com/klaytn/klaytn-terraform/blob/master/serivce-chain-aws/terraform.tfvars) and fill each elements.
+Or simply edit [terraform.tfvars](https://github.com/klaytn/klaytn-terraform/blob/master/serivce-chain-aws/terraform.tfvars) and fill each element.
 Then run `terraform init / plan / apply` to create resources in AWS.

 ## with VPC module example